grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 - Look for details in the ingester logs

-### CortexIngesterTSDBCheckpointCreationFailed
+### MimirIngesterTSDBCheckpointCreationFailed

 This alert fires when a Mimir ingester fails to create a TSDB checkpoint.

 How to **investigate**:

 - Look for details in the ingester logs
 - If the checkpoint fails because of a `corruption in segment`, you can restart the ingester because at next startup TSDB will try to "repair" it.
-After restart, if the issue is repaired and the ingester is running, you should also get paged by `CortexIngesterTSDBWALCorrupted` to signal you the WAL was corrupted and manual investigation is required.
+After restart, if the issue is repaired and the ingester is running, you should also get paged by `MimirIngesterTSDBWALCorrupted` to signal you the WAL was corrupted and manual investigation is required.

-### CortexIngesterTSDBCheckpointDeletionFailed
+### MimirIngesterTSDBCheckpointDeletionFailed

 This alert fires when a Mimir ingester fails to delete a TSDB checkpoint.